ghoti-fry/vainglorious-quarrel/README.md

 # vainglorious-quarrel

-# Download the Games / Pong file to get access to the source code for Pong
+# View the Pong file in Games to get access to the source code for Pong